Pinterest Pixel

 Advanced Weekend Analysis Techniques

-Identify Weekends and Highlight Them in Excel
+Identify and Highlight Weekends

 Here’s a bit of Excel magic: by defining a rule with the formula =WEEKDAY($A2, 2)<6 for workdays or =WEEKDAY($A2, 2)<5 for weekends, you’ve essentially created a visual indicator.
 Apply color to these formatted cells, and voilà, your weekend dates are now distinguishable with ease.